-The majority of people with autism want to advocate for themselves, without interference from non-autistic people.
-However, this blog was written with the intention of encouraging neurotypical people (i.e. non-autistic) to become more informed and to be more considerate of people with autism.
-While we want to be respectful of all kinds of people, whether they’re autistic or neurotypical, please keep in mind that librarians are not experts and this blog is in no way intended to replace the advice of a doctor or as a substitute for a firsthand account of the lived experiences of people with autism.
+Most people with autism want to advocate for themselves, without interference from non-autistic people.
+With this blog we intend to encourage neurotypical (i.e. non-autistic) people to become more informed and to show more consideration for people with autism.
+While our intent is to show respect toward all kinds of people, whether autistic or neurotypical, please keep in mind that librarians are not experts and this blog is in no way intended to replace the advice of a doctor or as a substitute for a firsthand account of the lived experiences of people with autism.

 (Please note: Some autistic people like using the term 'autistic person' to describe themselves.
-Others prefer to be called 'a person with autism.'
-In an effort to decrease stigma about either term, I'll alternate between the two throughout this post, following in the footsteps of blogger Amy Sequenziaopens a new window.)
+Others like the term 'a person with autism.'
+In an effort to decrease stigma about either term, I'll alternate between the two throughout this post, following in the footsteps of author/blogger Amy Sequenziaopens a new window.)

 Let's clarify some confused ideas about autism that still linger in our society.